-Plantation Lakes POA has engaged in substantial communication with Santee Cooper (SC) between 2017 and early 2020.
+Plantation Lakes POA engaged in substantial communication with Santee Cooper (SC) between 2017 and Nov 2019.

 An informational meeting, hosted by Plantation Lakes on July 18, 2019, was attended by representatives of 15 HOAs as well as print and broadcast media personnel.
 Immediate newspaper and TV coverage prompted a letter the next day from Santee Cooper to Plantation Lakes that, in turn, resulted in back-and-forth replies between both parties.

 Click on the “Correspondence with Santee Cooper” hyperlink shown immediately below…It contains helpful insights as your HOA plans its strategy to reduce outdoor lighting costs!

 These documents are extremely valuable!
 They contain helpful insights as your HOA plans its strategy to reduce outdoor lighting costs!